dgapitts/-vagrant-centos7-cockroachdb/Cluster-Concepts_Keyspace-Ranges-Replicas.md

 ## Cluster Concepts: The Keyspace, Ranges, and Replicas

+A few details I have selected from the course....

-Keynotes from this core-concepts lecture:
+### Keynotes from this core-concepts lecture:

 >The important thing is that everything we can use to find a record including the primary key are all part of the Keyspace.
 The rest of the row's columns are typically put into the value part of the KV store and don't affect the ordering.